 Vaginal moniliasis, vulvovaginitis, balanitis and other genital infections were reported more frequently in metformin-treated patients who received empagliflozin 10 mg (4.0%) and empagliflozin 25 mg (3.9%) compared to placebo (1.3%), and were reported more frequently for empagliflozin compared to placebo in female patients.
-The difference in frequency was less add-on to metformin therapy.
-Increased urination was mostly mild or moderate in intensity.
-The frequency of reported nocturia was comparable between placebo and empagliflozin (<1%).
+The difference in frequency was less pronounced in male patients.
+Genital tract infections were mild and moderate in intensity, none was severe in intensity.